 AWViewer is both a stand-alone ArtWorks file viewer and a shared resource from which third-party applications load the ArtWorks rendering modules, most notably the AWRender module.

-Recently introduced features include the ability to run on ARMv7 architectures such as the BeagleBoard and the ARMini, render shadows as created by ArtWorks 2.X, to render to 64 thousand colour screen modes (introduced in RISC OS 6) and to step through the pages of multi-page ArtWorks documents created by ArtWorks 2.7 and display the document in full screen mode.
+Recently introduced features include the ability to run on ARMv7 architectures such as the BeagleBoard and the ARMini, render shadows as created by ArtWorks 2.X, to render to 64 thousand colour screen modes (introduced in RISC OS 6) and to LTRGB screen modes (as used by the IGEPv5 and Titanium platforms) and to step through the pages of multi-page ArtWorks documents created by ArtWorks 2.7 and display the document in full screen mode.

 AWRender, the ArtWorks renderer module, is supplied as part of AWViewer and used by third-party applications (Impression, OvationPro, Easi/TechWriter, Composition, PhotoDesk, OHP, etc.) to display and print ArtWorks files.
 AWRender was originally developed by Computer Concepts.